kylep/kyle.pericak.com/content/pages/about.md

 ## Contact

 To contact me, use one of my social pages.
-Happy to chat about anything I've written.
+Happy to chat about just about anything!